YuchenGe-AM/FHP-frugal-Hawkes-process/Readme.md

-R programs for frugal Hawkes processes.
+# R for frugal Hawkes processes.

 1. Simulation_Preparation.R prepares necessary functions for simulation of the frugal Hawkes processes.
 2. Inference_Preparation.R prepares necessary functions for inference of the frugal Hawkes processes.